Updated December 7, 2024

 I use the medium size (2.5 fl oz / 74 ml) primarily for sunscreen.
 When travelling to warmer climates, it sometimes makes sense to buy a larger container of sunscreen and decant what’s left into the GoToob+ before boarding the next flight.

-The American Dental Association recommends getting a new toothbrush every three to four months.
+The American Dental Association recommends replacing a toothbrush every three to four months.
 Over a person’s lifetime, that’s a lot of discarded plastic toothbrushes.

 A bamboo toothbrush is an eco-friendly alternative.
 Bamboo is a highly sustainable, biodegradable material.
 It’s abundant, grows quickly, and provides a long-lasting, non-petroleum-based material with endless applications.